redis/redis-rb/README.md

 ## Connection Pooling and Thread safety

 The client does not provide connection pooling.
-Each `Redis` instance has one and only one connection to the server, and use of this connection is protected by a mutex.
+Each `Redis` instance has one and only one connection to the server.

-As such it is heavilly recommended to use the [`connection_pool` gem](https://github.com/mperham/connection_pool), e.g.:
+As such it is heavily recommended to use the [`connection_pool` gem](https://github.com/mperham/connection_pool), e.g.:

 ```ruby
 module MyApp